With so many choices, it can sometimes be hard to choose the right tree to meet the unique requirements of your project.

-To help you with this challenge, we have assembled a great group of beautiful specimens that Bay Area residents have fallen in love with.
+To help you with the challenge of selecting the right trees for the Bay Area, we have assembled a great group of beautiful specimens that many residents have fallen in love with.
 Our list includes trees with these attributes:

 - | Do well in Bay Area microclimates